geekuillaume/ChatUp/README.md

 The `name` is matched against the `name` field of the `_public` sent in the client JSON web token.

+### How to get messages history of a room

+You can configure the Chat Worker to keep in cache (on Redis) the last N messages (look at the example file for the Chat Worker).
+These messages are available on an API endpoint from the Dispatcher.
+You can access these messages by requesting the `/messages/:channelName` route.

+Remarque: These messages are only available from the API endpoints, it's different from the messages in cache served when a new user connects.
+Thoses messages are stored directly in Nginx and are automatically fetched on connection start by the Client Lib.

 ## License

 ChatUp is licensed on GNU GENERAL PUBLIC LICENSE.